Teaching Kids About Consonant Blends and Digraphs

 blends versus digraphs anchor chart

-Teaching Consonant Blends and Digraphs in 2nd Grade
+How Do You Teach Consonant Blends and Digraphs in 1st & 2nd Grade?

 sp blends decodable phonics passage called "wasp swat"